JayitaSd/SRAI/README.md

 ---

 ## 💡 Tips & Best Practices

+### Understanding HyDE (Hypothetical Document Embeddings)

+HyDE is an advanced retrieval technique that improves accuracy:

+1. **Why HyDE?** — Instead of embedding your question directly, HyDE generates what an ideal answer might look like, then searches based on that.
+This often finds better matches because answers are more semantically similar to each other than questions are.

+2. **Fallback Mechanism** — If the HyDE-generated response contains phrases like "I don't have enough information" or is too short, the system automatically falls back to standard retrieval using your original question.
+This ensures robustness.

+3. **Configuration** — You can adjust HyDE behavior in `ModelController.java`:
+   - Modify the `hydePrompt` to change how hypothetical answers are generated
+   - Adjust `topK` (currently 10) to retrieve more or fewer chunks
+   - Change `similarityThreshold` (currently 0.55) for stricter or looser matching

+### Text Preprocessing

+The `TextPreprocessor` class handles document cleaning:

+1. **Normalization** — Converts to lowercase and removes special characters (keeps only alphanumeric and spaces)
+2. **Whitespace Normalization** — Collapses multiple spaces into single spaces
+3. **Trimming** — Removes leading/trailing whitespace

+This ensures consistent embedding quality and better retrieval accuracy.

+### Document Chunking Strategy

+The `TokenTextSplitter` in `RagConfig` uses these settings:

+- **Chunk Size**: 750 tokens — balances context window size with specificity
+- **Min Chunk Size**: 200 characters — ensures chunks have meaningful content
+- **Min Length to Embed**: 20 characters — filters out very small fragments
+- **Keep Separator**: `true` — preserves chunk boundaries for better context

+These values are optimized for most document types but can be tuned in `RagConfig.java` for your specific use case.

+### General Best Practices

 - **Vector Store Caching** — The vector store is persisted locally, so the app loads embeddings from disk on subsequent startups.
 This is much faster than regenerating them.
 - **Updating Your Document** — If you modify your document, delete the `vectorstore.json` file so the app regenerates embeddings from the new content on the next startup.